On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Introduction

-Before we discuss our results in more detail, let us briefly recall the Tannakian description for categories of perverse sheaves given in~\cite{KrWVanishing}.
-Let~$X$ be a complex abelian variety.
-By definition, the category $\bfP=\Perv(X, \bbC)$ of perverse sheaves is the core of the middle perverse $t$-structure on the derived category $\bfD=\Dbc(X, \bbC)$ of bounded constructible complexes of $\bbC$-sheaves~\cite[ch.~8]{HTT}.
-In particular, it is a full abelian subcategory of the derived category.
-The group law~$a: X\times X \rightarrow X$ gives rise to a {\em convolution product}
+Before we discuss our results in more detail, it will be convenient to recall the Tannakian description for categories of perverse sheaves in~\cite{KrWVanishing}.
+Let~$X$ be a complex algebraic variety, and let $\bfD=\Dbc(X, \bbC)$ be the derived category of bounded complexes of $\bbC$-sheaves on $X$ whose cohomology sheaves are constructible with respect to an algebraic stratification.
+For abelian varieties $X$ this category carries a rich structure: The group law~$a: X\times X \rightarrow X$ gives rise to a {\em convolution product}

+with the usual associativity and commutativity properties familiar from the tensor product of group representations; more precisely $\bfD$ is a rigid symmetric monoidal category with respect to the convolution product.
+The unit object of this category is the rank one skyscraper sheaf $\delta_0$ supported in the origin $0\in X(\bbC)$, and for any sheaf complex $K\in \bfD$ with Verdier dual $D(K)$ the {\em adjoint dual} in the sense of rigid symmetric monoidal categories is given by